kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>No exaggeration here: for almost every interview I had, "How long have I used React?" was the one of the first two questions I was asked.
 Followed by questions about my knowledge of the above-mentioned ecosystem.</p>

-<p>The years-long debate over what's the best JavaScript framework best continues.
+<p>The years-long debate over what's the best JavaScript framework continues.
 As a result, frameworks like <a href="https://vuejs.org/">Vue</a> and <a href="https://svelte.dev/">Svelte</a> are being hyped as better alternatives to React.</p>

-<p>To be fair: each one does certain tasks easier than React and their learning curves aren't as steep.
+<p>To be fair: each one does certain tasks better than React and their learning curves aren't as steep.
 But React came out before them, so the business world adopted it first.</p>

-<p>The React ecosystem is firmly embedded in the many companies and it's expensive to switch it out for something else.
+<p>The React ecosystem is firmly embedded in many company codebases and it's expensive to switch it out for something else.
 So any sort of Vue/Svelte dominance in the business world isn't happening anytime soon.</p>

-<p>Keep this in mind during a job search: finding Vue or Svelte jobs at some companies is doable, especially startups.
-But if you're job hunting on LinkedIn or Indeed, you have more options available to you as a React developer.</p>
+<p>Keep this in mind while job searching.
+There are Vue and Svelte jobs available, especially at startups or if you're purely doing freelance work.</p>

+<p>But if you're looking on LinkedIn or Indeed, you have more options available to you as a React developer.
+It will be a while before this changes.</p>

 </li>

 <li class="post__list-item">
 <h3><b>The algorithm tests are everywhere</b></h3>
-<p><a href="https://www.dictionary.com/e/acronyms/faang/">FAANG companies</a> are known for the algorithm-based tests interviewees must take before getting hired.
-I took the Google one and didn't make it (it's ok...I'm fine).</p>
+<p><a href="https://www.dictionary.com/e/acronyms/faang/">FAANG companies</a> are known for the algorithm-based tests that interviewees must take before getting hired.
+I took the Google one a few years ago and didn't make it (it's ok...I'm fine).</p>

 <p>It used to be the FAANGs were the only companies requiring this test...not anymore.
 While interviewing, a gaming company, a betting site and a beauty manufacturer asked me to take the test.</p>

-<p>I'm of the opinion that this is the result of the large number of bootcamp graduates applying for web dev jobs.
+<p>My opinion is, this is the result of the large number of bootcamp graduates applying for web dev jobs.
 I mentioned in my 2017 article that bootcampers are at a disadvantage when it comes to job searching...I also mentioned that <a href="https://zachholman.com/posts/startup-interviewing-is-fucked/">Zac Holman thought this interviewing approach was bullsh*t.</a></p>

 <p>But there are a lot of unfilled web developer jobs right now, and there are only so many qualified CompSci graduates available to fill them.
 So the bootcampers are needed; therefore, these algo tests are needed.</p>